ChrisBozza/UAV-Final/Assets/Scripts/PACKET_ACK_SYSTEM.md

 - ACKs include the original packet ID and sequence number

 ### 3. Automatic Retransmission
-- If a receiver doesn't ACK within **2 seconds**, the packet is retransmitted
+- If a receiver doesn't ACK within the timeout period, the packet is retransmitted
+- **Dynamic timeout**: Automatically calculated based on distance (round-trip time + 2s safety margin)
+- **Static timeout**: Configurable fixed timeout (default: 10 seconds)
 - Maximum of **3 retries** before a packet is considered dropped
 - Retransmissions only go to receivers who haven't ACKed yet